meet kaitlyn, the gal behind relics of mona

 mona /mo:na/ - old english origin for “moon”

-Symbolism and ambiguity are important concepts in my work and are also reflected in my wedding designs.
-I like to think of wedding details as “Relics” that symbolize one of the most important days of your life.
+Symbolism and ambiguity are important concepts in my work and are also reflected in my designs.
+I like to think of these designs as “Relics” that act as symbols that encompass all meaning, emotion, and care into one design.

 “Mona” translates to “valley of the moon”, which is a nod to my home in Sonoma County.
 Growing up amidst farmland and vineyards was bliss.
 Based on those memories, “Mona” represents the euphoria one experiences when being in a place they love surrounded by the people they love.